magesuite/smile-docker-boilerplate/README.md

 1. Clone the project repository.

-2. Then, run the following script in this new directory:
+2. Initialize the vendor directory with the following command:

     ```
-    make install
+    make composer-install
     ```

-3. Launch all services with the following command:
+3. Install the database:

     ```
-    make up
+    make up setup-install
     ```

 4. Check if Magento is available at the following URLs: